TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/browser_compatibility.md

 As companies compete for the market share, different browsers are using different engines to display information on the web page.
 For example, Chrome and Chromium utilize Blink, while Safari uses WebKit.

 Because of these differences, your applications may behave differently in the browser.
-Due to Chrome dominance, the vast majority of applications are designed to work smoothly with Chromium, and providing as good of performance in other browsers is secondary.
+Due to Chrome dominance, the vast majority of applications are designed to work smoothly with Chromium, and providing as good a level of performance in other browsers is secondary.

 For your web development projects to have a broader reach, you must make sure that you're testing your web applications against the browsers which are most likely to be used by the users.
 Chrome, Safari, Firefox, and other Chromium-based browsers (Microsoft Edge, Brave, etc.) are more common among regular users.
 But you may find you need to support less common ones (like Internet Explorer) as well depending on the user base or the company you work for.
 For Chromium browsers, if it works in Chrome, it should work in other related browsers as well.